base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-`mas info <app-id>` displays more detailed information about an application available from the
+`mas lookup <app-id>` outputs more detailed information about an app available

 ```console